sketch-hq/SketchAPI/docs/pages/plugins-releases-53.md

 [_GitHub pull request_]({{ site.github_repo }}/pull/265)

 Previously when you used `library.getDocument()` the path of the Document would be undefined.
-It's now set correctly.
+It’s now set correctly.

 ### Added `exportFormats` property on `Layer`